-Line 20.
-MODIFICATIONS: Enter on this line the total of the applicable Maine addition modifications under § 5200-A(1) to the extent not already included in federal alternative minimum taxable income.
-Also enter on this line the total of the applicable subtraction modifications under § 5200-A(2) to the extent not already eliminated from federal alternative minimum taxable income.
-See lines 2 and 4 for a list of applicable modifications.
-For more information on how to calculate the modifications to federal alternative minimum taxable income, go to our web site at www.maine.gov/revenue/forms and look for the worksheet for Maine alternative minimum tax.
+Line 2.
+MODIFICATIONS: Enter on this line the total of the applicable Maine addition modifications under § 5200-A(1) and the total of the applicable subtraction modifications under § 5200-A(2).
+For more information on how to calculate the modifications to federal alternative minimum taxable income, go to our web site at www. maine.gov/revenue/forms, select Corporate Income Tax (1120ME) and look for the worksheet for Maine Form 1120ME, Schedule B,